Praying “In the Spirit” by Praying in Tongues

-Sermon Summary: The bible exhorts us to “pray in the Spirit”.
+Summary: The bible exhorts us to “pray in the Spirit”.
 This can have a broad range of meanings.
-But there is one specifically encouraged type of prayer “in the Spirit”, and that is praying in tongues.
+But there is one specifically encouraged biblical type of praying in the Spirit, and that is praying in tongues.
 Come read about the blessings that follow from this biblical practice.

-Ephesians 6:18-19 And pray in the Spirit on all occasions with all kinds of prayers and requests.
+And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.
-[19] Pray also for me, that...words may be given me....
+[19] Pray also for me, that ... words may be given me...

-•• Praying “in the Spirit” can also simply be praying in a state of mind where you have shut out the cares and thoughts of the world and the flesh and have truly focused your soul and spirit on the Lord.
+•• Praying in the Spirit can also simply be praying in a state of mind where you have shut out the cares and thoughts of the world and the flesh and have truly focused your soul and spirit on the Lord.
+One of many blessed benefits would be that we are "building up [ourselves] on [our] most holy faith, praying in the Holy Ghost" (Jude 1:20, KJV).
+And this can be done multiple times throughout the day: "Pray in the Spirit at all times and on every occasion" (Ephesians 6:18, NLT).

 •• We can be fully under the Holy Spirit’s anointing and still be consciously praying: